-The Metropolis Initiatives constitute the main core of the new Action Plan to promote projects and concrete services for the cities in conjunction with institutions and companies.
+The Metropolis Initiatives constitute the main core of the Action Plan to promote projects and concrete services for the cities in conjunction with institutions and companies.
 With the Initiatives, Metropolis seeks to consolidate network-based management of its activities, more targeted at projects and oriented towards results and more open to partnerships and external funding.

 Every three years, Metropolis holds a major international congress, which sets the pace for the Association.
 Contributing to deepening the understanding of metropolitan issues and fostering cooperation between its members, the congresses encourage dialogue on numerous aspects of urban development, including economic, social and spatial issues.
 Between each congress, members of Metropolis work in groups with other member cities on thematic research projects.
 Conclusions from the work of the commissions are presented at the congresses in workshops that are open to the public.
 Congresses are attended by members of Metropolis and any members of the public who have an interest in urban planning and development issues.

 To date, the following Metropolis congresses have been held.

-- Metropolis 2014 to be held in Hyderabad
+- Metropolis 2014 "Cities for All" to be held in Hyderabad

 - Metropolis 2011 "Cities in Transition", held in Porto Alegre